Dell has best day on stock market since its relisting in 2018 after earnings sail past estimates

 - Dell "is emerging as an early Generative AI winner," the analysts wrote.

-Dell shares surged 22% on Friday and headed for their best day since the company returned to the public market in 2018.
+Dell shares surged 21.3% Friday, their best day since the company returned to the public market in 2018.
 The rally followed a better-than-expected earnings report, driven by a big revenue beat.

 The maker of IT hardware and infrastructure technology said sales slid 13% from a year earlier to $22.9 billion, topping the $20.9 billion average analyst estimate according to Refinitiv.
 Adjusted earnings per share of $1.74 exceeded the $1.14 average analyst estimate.

-Note: Correction: A headline for this story has been updated to reflect that Dell returned to the public market in 2018.
-A previous headline misstated the year.